HumeAI/CalHacks/README.md

 Provides a sample on how to use OpenAPI with Hume AI.
 It will provide a sample on how to stringify Hume API expression predictions with OpenAPI.

+### [Expressions2Text]
+**Python**

+Expressions2Text tool takes a (48,1) array of emotion scores and transforms it into human understandable text, which can then be further transformed into a language embedding.